 If you do devotions in the morning, you can probably get by with a longer amount of time spent but because we currently do ours at night, our kids are less attentive.
 But we love to end our day with the Bible, so it works for us!

-Aim to work up from five minutes’ time to ten or fifteen minutes.
+Aim to work up from five minutes’ time to ten or fifteen minutes (as your kids grow older, that is).
 You may find that it takes many tries to teach kids to sit, listen and participate.

 Include music too!
 You can use an instrument, CD or just sing acapella!
 This is especially helpful for younger children!

-Sometimes at bedtime we’ll do another devotional with our older two kids that is more tailored to their age or interests.
+Have older children too?
+Sometimes after the little ones bedtime we’ll do another devotional with our older two kids that is more tailored to their age or interests.
 You could also have them read devotions on their own separately after the family time (we currently use this resource with our 8 and 10 year old).

 Since I’m home with my younger two kids, I can do Scripture memory time throughout the day with them, but it’s certainly fine if they’re simply integrated into the family devotions!

 If you’re feeling discouraged about family devotions, don’t give up!
 Your children are learning, even if it feels like everything goes in one ear and out the other.
 There’s less craziness to be found eventually, and implementing these three tips can help!
 Praying for a calm and receptive spirit in your children is so helpful too!